masanakam/BattleCard/AzureMarketplace.md

 - Do you sell your application/system on cloud without high-availability?
 - Do you have DR or Backup site on cloud for your on-premise critical IT system?
 - Do you plan your BCP budget every few years?
-How about to leveling it out annually or quarterly?
+How about leveling it out annually or quarterly?

 [^1]: Business Continuity Planning